BimalBhusal22/Senior-buddy/README.md

 ---

-> "Senior Buddy isn’t just a tech platform — it’s a step toward educational clarity and student empowerment in Nepal."
+> "Senior buddy isn’t just a tech platform — it’s a step toward educational clarity and student empowerment in Nepal."